top of page

 7. INSURANCE.

-During the Term of this Agreement, 360 Privacy shall carry and maintain insurance coverage as follows:
+During the Term of this Agreement, 360 Privacy will carry and maintain insurance coverage as follows:

 a.
 Commercial General Liability Insurance, with a combined single limit for bodily injury and property damage liability of at least $2,000,000 per occurrence and in the aggregate;